 Take into account loan words like remote control and apartment.

-Even though the root words are the same, they are pronounced as Rimokon (리모콘) and Apateu (아파트) respectively.
+Although the root words are the same, they are pronounced as Rimokon (리모콘) and Apateu (아파트), respectively.

 Foreign Words